Home Products Industries Applications Solutions Support Insights Contact Us

 Typical RO removal rate: 83-92%

-Nitrates from agricultural fertilizers, septic systems, and animal waste enter groundwater and surface water supplies.
-The EPA MCL for nitrates is 10 mg/L. Above this level, nitrates cause methemoglobinemia in infants under 6 months.
-RO is one of only a few point-of-use technologies capable of reducing nitrates to safe levels.
+Nitrates from farm fertilizers, septic systems, and animal waste can seep into groundwater and surface water.
+The EPA says nitrates shouldn’t be above 10 mg/L. Levels higher than that can cause a serious condition in babies under 6 months old called methemoglobinemia.
+RO is one of the few point-of-use technologies that can bring nitrate levels down to safe amounts.

 5. PFAS Compounds